IanTerzo/Neutron/README.md

 """)
 win.show()
 ```
-Neutron is still in it's alpha and phase and many feature are not out yet, but it is important to know that **the examples shown in this repo are always working**.
+Neutron is still in it's alpha and phase and many feature are not out yet, but it is important to know that **the examples shown in this repo are always working and updating**.

-### CSS
-As stated before Neutron allows developers to integrate CSS.
-Simply enter the CSS file's path in the Neutron.Window() object and then use CSS as you normally would.

 Another example:
 ```
 import Neutron

 win = Neutron.Window("Example", css="def.css")

+HeaderObject = Neutron.Header(win, id="title", content="Hello")

 def setName():
+    HeaderObject.setAttribute("style", "color: red;")
-    win.getElementById("title").innerHTML = "Hello world!"
+    HeaderObject.innerHTML = "Hello world!"

-Neutron.Header(win, id="title", content="Hello")
+    win.getElementById("submit").innerHTML = "clicked!"

-Neutron.Button(win, id="submit", content="Submit", onclick=Neutron.event(setName))
+Neutron.Button(win, id="submit", content="Hi", onclick=Neutron.event(setName))

 win.show()
 ```

+### CSS
+As stated before Neutron allows developers to integrate CSS.
+Simply enter the CSS file's path in the Neutron.Window() object and then use CSS as you normally would.

 ## Contributing
 Contributions are welcome and in need!
 You can easily get started contributing by reading [CONTRIBUTING.md](https://github.com/IanTerzo/Neutron/blob/main/CONTRIBUTING.md)